Xelaflash/scep_playground/README.md

 Just to practice

-// ALL VISUALS AND IMAGES ARE © Boutin's Production ® //
+// ALL VISUALS AND IMAGES ARE © Al Ambic Production ® //